Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
 The image is a screenshot of an oscilloscope display, which shows three different waveforms on three separate channels.
-Here is a detailed description of the image:
+Here are the details:

-1. **Channel 1 (Ch1)**:
-   - The waveform is displayed in blue.
+1. **Channels and Waveforms:**
-   - The vertical scale is set to 100 V per division.
-   - The waveform appears to be a noisy signal with a lot of high-frequency components superimposed on it, making it look like a dense, fuzzy band.
+   - **Channel 1 (Ch1)**: Displayed in blue, with a vertical scale of 100 V per division.
+The waveform appears to be a noisy signal with a high amplitude, occupying the top portion of the screen.

-2. **Channel 2 (Ch2)**:
-   - The waveform is displayed in green.
-   - The vertical scale is set to 100 mV per division.
-   - The waveform is a sinusoidal signal with some noise.
-The sinusoidal pattern is clear, but there is some fuzziness around the edges, indicating the presence of noise.
+   - **Channel 2 (Ch2)**: Displayed in green, with a vertical scale of 100 mV per division.
+This waveform is a sinusoidal signal with some noise, occupying the middle portion of the screen.

-3. **Channel 3 (Ch3)**:
-   - The waveform is displayed in purple.
-   - The vertical scale is set to 500 mV per division.
+   - **Channel 3 (Ch3)**: Displayed in purple, with a vertical scale of 500 mV per division.
+This waveform is a clean sinusoidal signal, occupying the bottom portion of the screen.
-   - The waveform is a clean sinusoidal signal with a lower amplitude compared to Channel 2.
-It appears smooth and without significant noise.

-4. **Time Scale**:
+2. **Time Scale:**
-   - The horizontal scale is set to 4.00 ms per division.
+   - The horizontal time scale is set to 4.00 ms per division.

-5. **Markers and Measurements**:
+3. **Markers and Measurements:**
-   - There are two orange markers labeled "1" and "2" at the top of the display, indicating a time interval measurement.
+   - There are two vertical cursors (orange) on the screen, indicating a time difference of 160.000 µs between them.
-   - The time interval between the markers is shown as 160.000 µs.
+   - The voltage level for Channel 1 is indicated as -328 V.

-6. **Additional Information**:
+4. **Additional Information:**
    - The oscilloscope is in "Stop" mode, meaning it is not currently acquiring new data.
-   - The bottom right corner of the display shows the date and time as "23 Oct 2002 13:11:28".
+   - The date and time at the bottom right corner indicate "23 Oct 2002, 13:11:28."

+5. **General Observations:**
-   - The vertical position of Channel 1 is set to -328 V, as indicated by the label on the right side of the display.
+   - The waveform on Channel 1 is significantly noisier compared to the other two channels.

-Overall, the image shows three different waveforms with varying levels of noise and amplitude, captured on an oscilloscope.
+   - Channel 2 shows a sinusoidal waveform with some noise superimposed on it.
+   - Channel 3 shows a clean sinusoidal waveform with no visible noise.

+The display provides a clear comparison of the three different signals being measured, with distinct characteristics for each channel.
 ```

 Figure 2.15: Bipolar switching scheme, starting from top (1) the load voltage (2) the load current (3) modulation signal with mi = 0.8.

 Here is the image describtion:
 ```
-The image is a screenshot of an oscilloscope display showing three different waveforms, each represented by a different channel.
-Here is a detailed description of the image:
+The image is a screenshot of an oscilloscope display showing three different waveforms on three channels.
+Here are the details:

-1. **Channels and Waveforms:**
+1. **Channels and Waveforms**:
    - **Channel 1 (Ch1)**: Displayed in blue, with a vertical scale of 100 V per division.
-The waveform appears to be a square wave with a high amplitude, indicating a high voltage signal.
+The waveform appears to be a square wave with a high amplitude, reaching up to approximately 330 V.
    - **Channel 2 (Ch2)**: Displayed in green, with a vertical scale of 100 mV per division.
 The waveform is a sinusoidal wave with a lower amplitude compared to Channel 1.
-   - **Channel 3 (Ch3)**: Displayed in pink, with a vertical scale of 500 mV per division.
+   - **Channel 3 (Ch3)**: Displayed in purple, with a vertical scale of 500 mV per division.
 The waveform is also sinusoidal but with a different phase and amplitude compared to Channel 2.

-2. **Time Scale:**
+2. **Time Scale**:
-   - The horizontal time scale is set to 4.00 ms per division, indicating the time interval for each division on the x-axis.
+   - The horizontal scale is set to 4.00 ms per division, indicating the time base for the waveforms.

-3. **Measurement Markers:**
+3. **Cursors**:
-   - There are two vertical orange markers labeled "1" and "2" at the top of the display, indicating a time interval measurement of 160.000 µs between them.
+   - There are two vertical cursors (T1 and T2) placed on the screen, with a time difference (ΔT) of 160.000 µs between them.
+This is used to measure the time interval between two points on the waveforms.

-4. **Additional Information:**
+4. **Additional Information**:
+   - The oscilloscope is a Tektronix model, as indicated by the "Tek" logo at the top left.
-   - The bottom right corner of the display shows the date and time as "23 Oct 2002 13:03:06".
+   - The date and time at the bottom right corner show "23 Oct 2002, 13:03:06".
-   - The bottom of the display provides information about the channels and their respective vertical scales.
-   - The frequency of Channel 1 is indicated as 330 V.
+   - The frequency of Channel 1 is indicated as 330 V, which seems to be a mislabeling or an error, as it should typically show frequency in Hz.

-5. **Grid and Display:**
-   - The display has a grid with horizontal and vertical divisions to help measure the amplitude and time period of the waveforms.
-   - The waveforms are shown with some noise, indicating real-world signal characteristics.
+5. **Waveform Characteristics**:
+   - The waveform on Channel 1 is a high-amplitude square wave.
+   - The waveform on Channel 2 is a low-amplitude sinusoidal wave.
+   - The waveform on Channel 3 is another sinusoidal wave with a different amplitude and phase compared to Channel 2.

-Overall, the image shows a detailed oscilloscope capture of three different electrical signals, each with distinct characteristics in terms of amplitude, frequency, and waveform shape.
+Overall, the image shows a detailed view of three different electrical signals being analyzed simultaneously on an oscilloscope.
 ```

  Figure 2.16: Bipolar switching scheme with zero sequence voltage, (1) load voltage (2) the load current (3) modulation signal.

 Here is the image describtion:
 ```
-The image is a screenshot of an oscilloscope display showing multiple waveforms.
-Here is a detailed description of the image:

-1. **General Layout**:
-   - The oscilloscope is in a stopped state, as indicated by the "Tek Stop" label at the top left corner.
+The image is a screenshot of an oscilloscope display, which shows multiple waveforms overlaid on a grid.
+The oscilloscope is a Tektronix model, as indicated by the "Tek" logo in the top left corner.
+The display is in a stopped state, as indicated by the "Stop" label next to the logo.

-   - The display shows four channels, each with different voltage scales and waveforms.
+There are four channels displayed, each with different voltage scales and waveforms:
-   - The time base is set to 4.00 milliseconds per division, as indicated at the bottom center of the screen.
-   - The date and time at the bottom right corner show "23 Oct 2002, 13:37:28".

-2. **Waveforms**:
-   - **Channel 1 (Ch1)**: Displayed in blue, with a scale of 100 V per division.
-The waveform is a high-voltage signal with a complex shape, showing a combination of a sinusoidal wave with superimposed high-frequency noise or oscillations.
+1. **Channel 1 (Ch1)**: This waveform is displayed in blue and has a voltage scale of 100 V per division.
+The waveform appears to be a distorted sine wave with significant noise or high-frequency components superimposed on it.
+The peak-to-peak voltage is quite high, as indicated by the scale.

-   - **Channel 2 (Ch2)**: Displayed in green, with a scale of 100 mV per division.
-This waveform is a smoother sinusoidal wave, with less noise compared to Channel 1.
+2. **Channel 2 (Ch2)**: This waveform is displayed in green and has a voltage scale of 100 mV per division.
+The waveform is a cleaner sine wave compared to Channel 1, with less noise and a lower amplitude.

-   - **Channel 3 (Ch3)**: Displayed in purple, with a scale of 1.00 V per division.
-This waveform is a square wave, with clear transitions between high and low states.
+3. **Channel 3 (Ch3)**: This waveform is displayed in purple and has a voltage scale of 1.00 V per division.
+The waveform is a square wave with a duty cycle that appears to be around 50%.
+The transitions between high and low states are sharp, indicating a digital signal.

-   - **Channel 4 (Ch4)**: Displayed in black, with a scale of 500 mV per division.
-This waveform is another sinusoidal wave, similar to Channel 2 but with a different amplitude.
+4. **Channel 4 (Ch4)**: This waveform is displayed in light green and has a voltage scale of 500 mV per division.
+The waveform is a smooth sine wave with a lower amplitude compared to Channel 1 and Channel 2.

-3. **Markers and Measurements**:
-   - There are two vertical cursors (T1 and T2) at the top of the screen, indicating a time difference of 160.000 microseconds between them.
-   - The horizontal position of the waveforms is centered around the middle of the screen.
-   - The voltage levels for each channel are indicated on the left side of the screen, with color-coded labels matching the waveforms.

-4. **Additional Information**:
-   - The power indicator at the top right corner shows that the oscilloscope is plugged in and has a full battery.
-   - The trigger level for Channel 1 is set to -308 V, as indicated at the bottom center of the screen.
+The time base for the oscilloscope is set to 4.00 ms per division, as indicated at the bottom of the screen.
+The horizontal cursor (T) is set to 160.000 µs, which is displayed in orange at the bottom of the screen.

+The date and time are displayed at the bottom right corner of the screen, showing "23 Oct 2002" and "13:37:28".

-Overall, the image shows a detailed view of multiple electrical signals captured by an oscilloscope, with various waveforms and measurements displayed for analysis.
+Overall, the image shows a complex set of waveforms with different characteristics, likely representing different signals in an electronic circuit or system.
 ```

  Figure 2.17: Modified bipolar switching scheme,(1) load voltage (2) load current (3) modulation signal for one leg (4) modulation signal for the other leg with mi= 0.8

 Here is the image describtion:
 ```
-The image is a screenshot of an oscilloscope display showing multiple waveforms.
-Here is a detailed description of the image:
+The image is a screenshot of an oscilloscope display, which shows multiple waveforms overlaid on a grid.
+The oscilloscope is a Tektronix model, as indicated by the "Tek" logo in the top left corner.
+The display is divided into four channels, each represented by a different color and labeled as Ch1, Ch2, Ch3, and Ch4.

-1. **General Layout**:
-   - The display is divided into four horizontal sections, each representing a different channel.
-   - The time base is set to 4.00 milliseconds per division, as indicated at the bottom of the screen.
-   - The date and time at the bottom right corner show "23 Oct 2002 13:30:12".

-2. **Waveforms**:
+1. **Channel 1 (Ch1)**:
+   - Color: Blue
+   - Scale: 100 V/div
-   - **Channel 1 (Ch1)**: The waveform is a series of rectangular pulses with varying widths, indicating a digital signal or a pulse-width modulated (PWM) signal.
-The vertical scale for Ch1 is set to 100 V per division.
+   - The waveform is a high-frequency signal with a rectangular shape, indicating a series of pulses or a digital signal.

-   - **Channel 2 (Ch2)**: This channel displays a sinusoidal waveform, which is a smooth, continuous wave.
-The vertical scale for Ch2 is set to 100 mV per division.
+2. **Channel 2 (Ch2)**:
+   - Color: Green
+   - Scale: 100 mV/div
+   - The waveform is a sinusoidal signal, which appears to be a clean sine wave.

+3. **Channel 3 (Ch3)**:
+   - Color: Purple
+   - Scale: 1.00 V/div
-   - **Channel 3 (Ch3)**: The waveform here is a square wave, characterized by its sharp transitions between high and low levels.
-The vertical scale for Ch3 is set to 1.00 V per division.
+   - The waveform is a square wave, characterized by its sharp transitions between high and low states.
-   - **Channel 4 (Ch4)**: This channel shows a triangular waveform, which linearly rises and falls.
-The vertical scale for Ch4 is set to 500 mV per division.

-3. **Markers and Measurements**:
+4. **Channel 4 (Ch4)**:
+   - Color: Light Green
+   - Scale: 500 mV/div
+   - The waveform is a triangular wave, with a linear rise and fall.

+The time base for the oscilloscope is set to 4.00 ms/div, as indicated at the bottom center of the display.
+The horizontal axis represents time, while the vertical axis represents voltage for each channel.

-   - There are two vertical cursors labeled "T" and "T" at the top of the screen, indicating a time measurement between two points on the waveforms.
-   - The time difference between the cursors is 160.000 microseconds, as shown at the bottom of the screen.
+There are also two vertical cursors (T and t) on the display, which are used to measure the time interval between two points on the waveforms.
+The time difference between these cursors is shown as 160.000 µs.

-4. **Additional Information**:
-   - The oscilloscope model is likely a Tektronix, as indicated by the "Tek PreVu" label at the top left corner.
-   - The battery icon at the top right corner suggests that the oscilloscope is portable or has a battery backup.
+The date and time at the bottom right corner indicate that the screenshot was taken on 23 October 2002 at 13:30:12.

-Overall, the image shows a detailed view of different types of waveforms captured on an oscilloscope, with specific settings and measurements provided for each channel.
+Overall, the image shows a combination of different types of waveforms (rectangular, sinusoidal, square, and triangular) being measured simultaneously on an oscilloscope.
 ```

  Figure 2.18: Modified bipolar switching scheme with zero sequence voltage (1) load voltage (2) load current (3) modulation signal for one leg (4) modulation signal for the other leg with mi = 0.8 and zero sequence added.